 9. Burj Khalifa

-As the tallest structure in the world, standing at 829.8 meters, Burj Khalifa in Dubai was designed as the centrepiece for a new development called Downtown Dubai.
-The building was named in honour of the ruler of Dubai and president of the United States Arab Emirates.
-It was designed by Skidmore, Owings and Merrill (SOM), and the design is inspired by the patterns and structures in Islamic architecture.
+Standing at 829.8 meters, the Burj Khalifa in Dubai is the tallest building in the world.
+The building’s incredibly tall design inspired the creation of the ‘buttressed core’, an engineering structural system with a hexagonal core which helps to support higher buildings than ever before.
+The building was named in honour of the ruler of Dubai and president of the United States Arab Emirates, and its design was inspired by the patterns and structures of Islamic architecture.
 The structure cost $1.5 billion to build.
-At the time of its opening in 2010, it had the highest observational deck in the world.
-The building has even featured in popular culture, as it can be seen in 2016 film, ‘Independence Day: Resurgence’.
-Burj Khalifa has broken numerous other records, including building with most floors at 211 and it has received immensely positive reception.
+The building has been a major feature in popular culture; it can be seen in the 2011 film ‘Mission: Impossible – Ghost Protocol’ and 2016 film, ‘Independence Day: Resurgence’.
+Burj Khalifa has broken numerous other records, including building with most floors at 211 and it has received immensely positive acclaim from citizens, engineers and architects.

 8. English Channel Tunnel